 For Health Canada, resources under the FNWWAP provide for the enhancement of the current drinking water monitoring program and review of water and wastewater project proposals, development of a national wastewater program, procedures to address waterborne illness threats on-reserve, public awareness and educational materials, enhancement of the quality assurance/quality control national monitoring program, and a recruitment and retention strategy for Environmental Health Officers who train Community-Based Drinking Water Quality Monitors.

-FNWWAP also includes funding for consultations with First Nations and provincial and territorial governments on the development of a legislative framework for water and wastewater in First Nations communities.
+FNWWAP also includes funding for consultations with First Nations and provincial and territorial governments on the development of a legislative framework for water and wastewater in First Nation communities.
 In this regard, Aboriginal Affairs and Northern Development Canada (AANDC), in partnership with Health Canada, will be investigating the feasibility of incorporation by reference to provincial/territorial legislation and regulations of drinking water and wastewater into a federal legislative framework.

-Since 2003, Health Canada has increased its own capacity and the capacity of First Nations communities to sample and test drinking water quality at tap.
+Since 2003, Health Canada has increased its own capacity and the capacity of First Nation communities to sample and test drinking water quality at tap.
 Both the number of Environmental Health Officers dedicated to drinking water quality and the number of community sites with access to a trained Community-Based Water Monitor increased significantly under the previous First Nations Water Management Strategy.
 In all areas of monitoring - chemical, bacteriological and their analysis - there were measurable improvements.

 Health Canada has also developed drinking water communication products, such as: